 When you walk into Saison, it feels like you could be in some sort of modern, royal hunting lodge.
 There are animals mounted on the walls and firewood stacked so precisely that you wouldn’t be surprised if it was someone’s entire job to do this while wearing white gloves.
 The ceilings are high, the dining room is sleek and precise, and the open kitchen looks like it could be a lab.
 It’s the kind of place that a movie about a restaurant would be filmed in, not one you actually get to eat at.

 Everything here is presented to you with great ceremony - from the staff showing you to the bathroom like it was a Swiss bank vault, to the food and wine being announced like it was their debutante ball.
 Each dish is brought out with different plates, flatware, and glasses, and when you’re served meat, you are presented with a tray of knives to choose from like they were yours to keep.
 Sadly, they’re not.

-The wine pairings at Saison nearly double the cost of your meal, but there’s also nowhere else in the city where you’ll get to try some of these bottles by the glass.
-The 10 pours (including a glass of champagne to start) are mostly French and come from some of the most famous producers in their respective regions.
-If you don’t want to spend the extra $250 though, there’s also a 90-page wine list you can spend an entire night looking through.
+The wine pairings at Saison definitely make the cost of the meal add up, but there’s also nowhere else in the city where you’ll get to try some of these bottles by the glass.
+Each pour (including a glass of champagne to start) are mostly French and come from some of the most famous producers in their respective regions.
+If you don’t want to spend the extra $188 for the beverage pairing though, there’s also a 130-page wine list you can spend an entire night looking through.